predictive-clinical-neuroscience/PCNportal/README.md

   ~~~
   dos2unix entrypoint.sh
   ~~~
-* First build your image with:
+* Build your image with:
   ~~~
   docker-compose build
   ~~~
-* Then, to run the application use:
+* Then, run the application with:
   ~~~
   docker-compose up
   ~~~